 Toyota introduced commercial vehicles to the UK in 1972 with the Hiace panel van range.
 But what if you found the Hiace too large and, well, van-like for your business?
 This was a niche that Toyota decided to fill a few years later with the Corolla van – essentially a conversion of the existing third-generation Corolla estate.

-Interestingly, the Corolla van of 1976 to 1979 remains the only car-derived commercial vehicle that Toyota has produced for the UK market.
+Interestingly, until the arrival of the Corolla Commercial in May 2022, the Corolla van of 1976 to 1979 was the only car-derived commercial vehicle that Toyota had produced for the UK market.

 Read more The Toyota Professional range